Henry

 necessary to acknowledge the subjective forms of political will and

-struggle that give meaning to the lives of students.
+of students.
 Second, as a mode of

 critique, the discourse of lived cultures should interrogate the ways in